The obstacles and rewards of changing your role in a software company

 Also, if your boss gives you the green light to explore new roles, keep in mind that you’ll start from scratch.
-It takes some time to accumulate the experience and know how.
+It takes some time to accumulate the experience and know-how.
 You’ll have to stay committed.
 Stick to the objectives and make progress every day.

 How did the Qubiz company culture help you shape your career?

 In Qubiz, roles are not set in stone.
 You have the flexibility to try new technologies or even new roles.
 In this process you can rely on your career manager, he/she’ll help you set objectives and keep on track.
-Additionally, a senior guides you through the learning process.
+Additionally, a senior guide you through the learning process.
 This mentor – mentee exchange can prevent you from going in the wrong direction.

 Even if you feel that it’s not the right time for a change or even if you are where you want to be in your career, you should still explore new areas.
 It enables you to understand your colleagues’ job and its effects on yours.
 It also helps you in the long run, it widens your horizons.
 Also, our company culture encourages this and it sets you up for professional development.

 What was your main takeaway from this endeavor?

 You will find yourself in new situations, sometimes in very difficult circumstances.
 Colleagues and mentors who advise you will inevitably also criticise you.
 Don’t take it personally!
 Learn to extract the advice from their objection, and just move forward.

 Do you have some advice to offer for those who are not happy with their current role or state of their career?